realmagicgreen/magicgreen-jekyll/_posts/2018-06-15-evoware-not-plastic.md

 sticky: true # 'true' or empty
 photography: # put here photographer name
 ---
 Plastic pollution is a global problem in our modern society, a worldwide threat to the environment, flora and fauna.
-A major part of that pollution comes from our habits, and take-away food along the food-grade plastic containers, wrappings and single-use glasses for example, that are used to consume the food on the go.
+A major part of that pollution comes from our habits, and take-away food along the food-grade plastic containers, wrappings, and single-use glasses for example, that are used to consume the food on the go.

 {% include image.html name="-02" caption="Evoware use seaweed" %}

 That's where Evoware comes in the equation, with the brilliant idea of using natural materials, namely seaweed, that are biodegradable as well as edible.

-Evoware products are edible food wraps, water-resistant soap wraps, edible sachets for seasoning/tea/coffee, and recently edible cups.
+Evoware products are edible food wraps, water-resistant soap wraps, edible sachets for seasoning, tea, coffee, and recently edible cups.
 People can finally start to bypass single-use plastic wraps and still enjoy their meals wherever they want.

-- It dissolves in warm water, making it a zerowaste product
+- It dissolves in warm water, making it a zero-waste product.

 - 100% biodegradable and works as a natural fertilizer for plants.

-- It has 2 years of shelf life, even without preservative
+- It has 2 years of shelf life, even without preservative.

-- Halal certified, safe to eat and produced in compliance with HACCP standards
+- Halal certified, safe to eat and produced in compliance with HACCP standards.

-- Nutritious, contains high fiber, vitamins and minerals
+- Nutritious, contains high fiber, vitamins and minerals.

-- Can be customized to give specific taste, color and brand logo
+- Can be customized to give specific taste, color and brand logo.

-- Printable and heat sealable
+- Printable and heat sealable.

 {% include image.html name="-03" caption="Evoware turn seaweed into different kinds of packaging" %}